 Student Complaints, Grievances, and Concerns

 Kutztown University of Pennsylvania is committed to providing an educational climate that is conducive to the personal and academic development of each student.
-KU desires to resolve student grievances, complaints and concerns in an expeditious, fair, and amicable manner in accordance with University policies and as outlined in The Key, the Kutztown University Student Handbook.
+KU desires to resolve student grievances, complaints and concerns in an expeditious, fair, and amicable manner in accordance with university policies and as outlined in The Key, Kutztown University's student handbook.

-Kutztown University suggests that before a student files a formal complaint, the procedure described below be followed.
+Kutztown University suggests that before a student files a formal complaint, the informal resolution procedure described below be followed.

 Where do I begin to seek a solution to my problem?

-If an issue arises for you, the first step in the process is that the student should first contact the faculty, administrator, or staff to try and resolve the issue in an appropriate, equitable, and respectful manner.
-Based on the successful conclusion of the matter on the part of both parties, no further action is warranted, and the matter is considered closed by both the student and the unit, program, department, individual or office of the university involved.
+If an issue arises for you, the first step in the process is that the student should first contact the involved faculty member, administrator, or staff member to try and resolve the issue in an appropriate, equitable and respectful manner.
+If a satisfactory solution is found, no further action is necessary.

-If the issue is still not resolved in a mutually agreeable manner, then the university offers a resolution process where the student should contact the appropriate director or dean, see below.
+If the issue is still not resolved in a mutually agreeable manner, then the university offers a resolution process where the student should contact the appropriate director or dean.
+See below for how this applies to specific complaint types.

-ACADEMIC and ADVISING (Nongrades related): for incidents of unprofessional behavior and other complaints that are not of an academic grade concern, contact the academic dean of the appropriate college for assistance.
+ACADEMIC and ADVISING (non-grade related): for incidents of unprofessional behavior and other complaints that are not of an academic grade concern, contact the academic dean of the college housing the faculty member's department for assistance.

-ATHLETICS: Please determine if your complaint concerns Intercollegiate Athletics (NCAA) or Recreational Sports (clubs and intramurals) and follow the appropriate link.
+ATHLETICS: Please determine if your complaint concerns Intercollegiate Athletics (NCAA teams) or Recreational Sports (clubs and intramurals) and follow the appropriate link.

-BILLING: If the subject matter of your complaint relates to student billing, you should forward your complaints to the Office of Student Accounts.
+BILLING: If the subject matter of your complaint relates to student billing, contact the Office of Student Accounts.

 DATA PRIVACY: If your complaint deals with your concerns regarding the improper collection, storage, use, access, transmission, disclosure or destruction of personally identifiable or sensitive information you should contact the Office of Information technology.